-Originally crafted in New York in 1910, this Steinway Model C 7'5'' Semi-Concert Grand Piano is a prime example of why Steinway continues to be the preeminent name in American piano craft.
+Originally crafted in Hamburg, Germany c.1910, this Steinway Model C 7'5'' Semi-Concert Grand Piano is a prime example of why Steinway continues to be the preeminent name in the pianocraft worldwide.

 This instrument has been treasured by a single family since the mid-1950s.
 They were diligent and respectful owners, and performed a variety of restoration work on the instrument over the years to maintain its playability.

 Based on our inspection, restoration work performed on this instrument within the last few decades includes:

 The result is a lovely and well-preserved instrument that will undoubtedly become a prized addition to its new home.

 An area of the rear lid exhibits some cosmetic lightening due to sun exposure; these are extremely common in wood-finish pianos and should not likely diminish the overall visual presentation in most settings.

 Like this piano?
 Save it as a Favorite!

 Do not close this window.
 May take up to 3 minutes...